-If a slip, trip or fall does occur, you want to know that your employees will be well cared for.
+If a slip, trip, or fall does occur, you want to know that your employees will be well cared for.
 Especially when it comes to your lone workers.
-As we mentioned at the beginning of this post, 28% of workplace fatalities are connected to a slip, trip or fall.
+As we mentioned at the beginning of this article, 28% of workplace fatalities are connected to a slip, trip, or fall.
 Some lone worker jobs are particularly dangerous.

 Should an employee experience a fall and be knocked unconscious, our alarms also come fitted with a fall detector.
 This will automatically alert the Monitoring Centre.
 Built-in GPS locators help them to send help precisely where it is needed.

 Our personal alarms are also lightweight, resilient, and water-resistant, making them ideal for almost all workplaces.

 Editor’s Note: This article was updated on 18th October 2023 to reflect current information.